Zenith (magazine): Vision and structure

-zenith is widely considered to be the most popular, most frequently quoted and widest distributed MENA-focused magazine in the German-speaking world which reporting on the economy, politics, society and culture of the Islamic world as well as Israel. zenith has been quoted in the Austrian daily newspaper Der Standard as being "a contact point for people who think about the Middle East outside the mainstream media."
+Zenith has been quoted in the Austrian daily newspaper Der Standard as being "a contact point for people who think about the Middle East outside the mainstream media."
 On the celebration of zenith's 20th anniversary, the Berlin State Secretary Sawsan Chebli spoke of the importance of a publication like zenith to provide the much needed depth in the conversation about the Middle East and the Islamic World.
-Among its media partners are Spiegel Online, Die Welt, brand eins, TEDx, Goethe Institute, Bertelsmann Foundation and the German Commission for UNESCO.

-zenith is independent both financially and content-wise and is published by Deutsche Levante Verlag GmbH in Berlin.
+Zenith is independent both financially and content-wise and is published by Deutsche Levante Verlag GmbH in Berlin.
 Its editorial board includes Moritz Behrendt, Asiem El Difraoui, Yasemin Ergin, Daniel Gerlach, Christian Meier, Veit Raßhofer and Jörg Schäffer.

-Currently, zenith is concentrating on the content of the magazine as well as supporting the professional development of young journalists and photographers.
-The magazine views itself as a platform for young, critical, alternative journalism on a region whose image in the world is significantly marked by biased and ideologically entrenched reporting.
-Many former and current contributors of zenith work as foreign correspondents for major German news outlets such as Spiegel Online, Frankfurter Allgemeine Zeitung, ZDF, Deutschlandradio, Die Zeit or Die Welt.